Skip to main content

 4. Edit A Saved Email (optional)

-brew.emails.edit runs the agent against an existing email’s current latest JSX and persists a new version: "latest" row on the same emailId, demoting the previous head to a numeric historical version.
+brew.emails.edit runs the agent against an existing email’s current latest version and persists a new version: "latest" row on the same emailId, demoting the previous head to a numeric historical version.

 if ('emailId' in generated) {